 1. Review of existing information

-Prior to conducting field surveys for rare plants in a particular county or region, information is reviewed about the landscape and the plants that may be present.
+Prior to conducting field surveys for rare plants in a particular county or region, information about the landscape and plants that may be present is reviewed.
 Some of the sources consulted are:

-- herbarium and historical records of plants (from theses records botanists and plant ecologists obtain information about habitat, associated species and native plant communities, field identification characteristics, time of year when species is most visible or in flower or fruit, etc.)
+- herbarium and historical records of plants (information about habitat, associated species and native plant communities, field identification characteristics, time of year when species is most visible or in flower or fruit, etc.)

 - aerial photos, maps (such as wetland, soil, lake, topographic, etc.), and associated data to aid in locating targeted habitats